lucywyman/recipes/desserts/_posts/2017-08-29-spiced-apple-cake.md

 6. Add the rest of the dry ingredients and mix until no traces remain.
 7. Fold in the cooked apples with a rubber spatula.
 The cake batter will be thick.
 8. Spread the cake batter into the prepared pan and distribute evenly.
 Take a knife and run it in a singular circular motion through the batter 1-inch from the edge of the pan.
 This will help the cake to rise evenly.
-9. Sprinkle the cake with the raw or granulated sugar and bake for 60-70 minutes or until a toothpick inserted in the center of the cake comes out clean.
+9. Sprinkle the cake with the raw or granulated sugar and bake for 50-60 minutes or until a toothpick inserted in the center of the cake comes out clean.
-10. Allow to cool for 10 minutes before removing the sides of the spring form pan.
+10. Allow to cool for 10 minutes before removing the sides of the bundt pan